Rhythmic encoding and memory

 Effects of mood matching music on memory in aging

 In collaboration with Dr Fabia Franco (Middlesex University), with former Research Assistants Alex Isac and Maria Donnelley.
 This study was based on the mood-matching paradigm developed by Franco et al., which demonstrates that a match between musical tempo and the mood of the listener can enhance cognitive function in adults and children, while a mismatch is detrimental.
 In an initial study we examined whether this effect extends to aging, where music therapy interventions are becoming more common.
-Our current PhD student Atiya Mouri is continuing this line of research, with the new inclusion of physiological measures.
+One of our current PhD students is continuing this line of research, with the new inclusion of physiological measures.
 Visit the Music Cognition Communication Group for further details about this research.

 Context reinstatement effects in aging